epics-modules/lua/documentation/epicsFunction.md

 	paramName  [string]   - The name of the parameter to fetch.

-	returns the value of the asyn parameter
+	returns the value of the asyn parameter as the type specified, if no type was specified, uses the asynParamType of the parameter to determine

-**asyn.setStringParam** (*portName[, addr], paramName, value*) **asyn.setDoubleParam** (*portName[, addr], paramName, value*) **asyn.setIntegerParam** (*portName[, addr], paramName, value*)
+**asyn.setParam** (*portName[, addr], paramName*) **asyn.setStringParam** (*portName[, addr], paramName, value*) **asyn.setDoubleParam** (*portName[, addr], paramName, value*) **asyn.setIntegerParam** (*portName[, addr], paramName, value*)